David Walliams: “I’ve always tried to make things feel a little bit naughty”

 What if the actual story solely begins when the fairytale ends?

 That’s the premise behind Sky’s new festive comedy After Ever After, which stars Sian Gibson as Cinderella and David Walliams as Prince “Charmo” Charming.
-Sadly, as Charmo and his friends bust out a laughably unhealthy (and terribly lengthy) dance routine to MC Hammer on the marriage ceremony, Cinderella begins to grasp that her new husband will not be her excellent match in spite of everything.
+Sadly, as Charmo and his friends bust out a laughably unhealthy (and terribly lengthy) dance routine to MC Hammer on the wedding ceremony, Cinderella begins to grasp that her new husband will not be her excellent match in any case.
 Particularly as a result of he retains calling her “Snow White” and “Sleeping Beauty”…

 - When is Cinderella: After Ever After on Sky this Christmas?